wtsi-npg/npg_sentry/README.md

 }
 ```

-#### Adding to the mongoDB using the given script
+#### Adding administrator role to users in the mongoDB using the given script.

 Users, their roles, and their permissions can all be added using the given script in `scripts/create-admin.js`.
 If you do not define a role, it defaults to `administrator`.
+Very likely needed to seed users with administrator role the first time the application is used.
 ```
 $ ./scripts/create-admin.js --mongourl=mongodb://localhost:27017/acl --type "role" --permission "post"
 $ ./scripts/create-admin.js --mongourl=mongodb://localhost:27017/acl --type "role" --permission "view"